-Using just a handful of pantry staples, this tomato cream sauce is ready in just 30 minutes.
+Using just a handful of pantry staples, creamy pasta sauce recipe is ready in just 30 minutes.
 Because this sauce is so quick, you’ll need a few key ingredients to create a deep, flavorful sauce (a feat generally reserved for long, slow-simmered Italian red sauces) – butter, cream, and the right canned tomatoes.

-- Sweet onions and fresh garlic are the aromatic flavor base.
+- Alliums.
+Sweet onions and fresh garlic are the aromatic flavor base.

-- Dried herbs (basil, parsley, oregano) add some depth, while fresh basil keeps the sauce fresh.
+- Herbs.
+Dried herbs (basil, parsley, oregano) add depth, while fresh basil keeps the sauce bright.

-- A few chunks of good quality butter (like Kerrygold) make this sauce so rich, plus the fat tamps down the acidity in the tomatoes.
+- Butter.
+A few chunks of good quality butter (like Kerrygold) make this creamy tomato sauce so rich, plus the fat tamps down the acidity in the tomatoes.

-- A splash of heavy cream at the end – not too much – rounds out the butter and of course gives this creamy tomato sauce it’s name.
+- Heavy Creamy.
+A splash of heavy cream at the end – not too much – rounds out the butter and of course gives this tomato cream sauce it’s name.

 Tools You’ll Need

 Disclaimer: This section and the recipe card contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!